A Medical Home for Patients with Chronic Pain

 Dr. Jennifer Sayanlar is a fellowship-trained pain management specialist with Atlantic Medical Group.
 With a focus on neuromuscular conditions of the back, neck, spine and joints, Dr. Sayanlar provides leading-edge nonsurgical interventions to control acute and chronic pain and improve a patient’s quality of life.

-Triple board-certified in hospice and palliative care, pain medicine, and physical medicine and rehabilitation, Dr. Sayanlar is part of Atlantic Health System’s Neuroscience Center at Overlook Medical Center.
+Triple board-certified in hospice and palliative care, pain medicine, and physical medicine and rehabilitation by the American Board of Physical Medicine and Rehabilitation, Dr. Sayanlar is part of Atlantic Health System’s Neuroscience Center at Overlook Medical Center.
 She earned her medical degree in osteopathic medicine at University of Medicine and Dentistry of New Jersey, then pursued her internship and residency at North Shore LIJ Health System’s Union Hospital in New York, followed by her fellowship in interventional pain management at Beth Israel Medical Center.

 Dr. Sayanlar continues to mentor medical students as part of her membership with the American Association of Pain Medicine and Rehabilitation.
 She is also a member of the American Osteopathic College of Physical Medicine and Rehabilitation and the American Society of Interventional Pain Physicians, among others.
 Dr. Sayanlar is a participating provider of the Atlantic Accountable Care Organization.
 She is proficient in Turkish and Spanish.